dsoprea/go-exif/README.md

 There is an "IFD mapping" and a "tag index" that must be created and passed to the library from the top.
 These contain all of the knowledge of the IFD hierarchies and their tag-IDs (the IFD mapping) and the tags that they are allowed to host (the tag index).
 There are convenience functions to load them with the standard TIFF information, but you, alternatively, may choose something totally different (to support parsing any kind of EXIF data that does not follow or is not relevant to TIFF at all).

-### Reader Tool
+# Reader Tool

-There is a reader implementation included as a runnable tool:
+There is a runnable reading/dumping tool included:

 ```
 $ go get github.com/dsoprea/go-exif/v2/exif-read-tool